[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 7. Titles and Insurance

-All vehicle titles will be retained in the Vehicle Fleet Management office, TTU - Physical Plant.
+All vehicle titles will be retained in the Vehicle Fleet Management office, TTU Operations Division.
 All motor vehicle titles and license plates will be ordered through the Vehicle Fleet Management office.

-Only the Procurement Services Office will obtain insurance coverage through a contracted vendor approved by Risk Management.
+The department will obtain insurance coverage through the TTU System Office of Risk Management program.
 Proof of insurance must be maintained in all university vehicles.
-Each department is responsible for notifying the Procurement Services Office of any additions or deletions to the vehicle inventory.
+Each department is responsible for notifying the TTU System Office of Risk Management of any additions or deletions to the vehicle inventory.
 Liability insurance is required on all vehicles and will be charged to the requesting department.
 The requesting department may choose to insure the vehicle for physical damage for an additional charge.
 This amount will also be charged to the requesting department.
-Information about insurance coverage can be obtained by emailing firstname.lastname@example.org.

 8. Vehicle Use Reporting